jonsong246/personal-site/src/data/about.md

 # Some history

 - I've been introduced to technology at an early age and have been immersed in this field for as long as I can remember.
 It all started off with a few video games, all of which then paved my way into the Digital Realm.
-Aside from a strong passion in gaming, this led me to explore visual design and eventually software engineering.
+This led me towards exploring 3D Animation and eventually software engineering.

-# I like
+# I enjoy

-- Competitive Gaming
 - Coding
 - Design
 - Music
 - Piano
 - Jazz and Classical Music
 - Fitness
-- Anime
 - Tennis
 - Animals